-Effective 2019, Edu Child Foundation Uganda commenced the implementation of the community health program that is aimed at promoting sustainable community health practices (Water, Sanitation and Hygiene – WASH) that contribute to healthy living the reduction of preventable, communicable diseases and restore copying mechanism of the affected members of the community.
-This program is already being implemented in the communities of Goli, Ayomo, Jupangira, and Pawong where ECFUG operates.
+The Community Health Program of ECFUG is aimed at promoting sustainable community health practices (Water, Sanitation and Hygiene – WASH) that contribute to healthy living the reduction of preventable, communicable diseases, and restore copying mechanism of the affected members of the community.

-Through BHCP, Edu Child Foundation Uganda is scaling up efforts in the fight against communicable diseases by supporting expanded access to comprehensive prevention, care, treatment and support services for children, women, and families affected, with special focus on the vulnerable rural communities with a high burden of disease and/or low coverage.
+Edu Child Foundation Uganda is scaling up efforts in the fight against communicable diseases by supporting expanded access to comprehensive prevention, care, treatment, and support services for children, women, and families affected, with a special focus on the vulnerable rural communities with a high burden of disease and/or low coverage.